Matchmaking API

 , GameMode

-and if the EnableClientSessionCreation
+, and whether EnableClientSessionCreation

 is enabled or not when starting the simulation.